-After the 2008 financial crisis, regulators put new laws in place in order to protect consumers and regain confidence in Financial Institutions.
-According to the Dodd-Frank Wall Street Reform and Consumer Protection Act created in 2010, UDAAPs (or unfair, deceptive, or abusive acts and practices) between those who offer financial products and services and their customers are illegal.
-In turn, regulators like the CFPB (Consumer Financial Protection Bureau) and the FTC (Federal Trade Commission) are keeping an eye on FIs, FinTechs, gig economy players and more, forcing them to protect current customers and other consumers against UDAAPs by monitoring their sales and marketing efforts.
+After the 2008 financial crisis, regulators put new laws in place to protect consumers and help them regain confidence in Financial Institutions.
+According to the Dodd-Frank Wall Street Reform and Consumer Protection Act created in 2010, UDAAPs (unfair, deceptive, or abusive acts and practices) by those who offer financial products and services to customers are illegal.
+In turn, regulators like the CFPB (Consumer Financial Protection Bureau) and the FTC (Federal Trade Commission) are keeping an eye on financial institutions, fintechs, gig economy players and more, forcing them to protect current customers and other consumers against UDAAPs by monitoring their sales and marketing efforts.
 Understanding and complying with the complete UDAAP policy can be a challenge, but failing to do so can lead to costly penalties and damaged reputations.

 Defining UDAAP Can Be Difficult